Amortized Bayesian Mixture Models: Methods

 We can sample from this stochastic model repeatedly to obtain the pairs of data-generating parameters $\theta$ along with the observable data $y$.
 The likelihood is implicitly defined as an integral over all possible execution paths of the generative model (represented by the stochastic variables $\nu$),

 even though the analytic solution to that integral may be unknown and therefore an explicit analytic form of the likelihood $p(y \mid \theta)$ unavailable \citep{cranmer_frontier_2020}.

 Estimating statistical models with intractable likelihoods is commonly referred to as \emph{likelihood-free inference}, even though as presented in Equation~\ref{eq:implicit-likelihood}, the likelihood function exists, albeit it may be implicit.
-A more apt designation of inference without explicit analytic likelihoods is \emph{simulation-based inference} \citep[SBI,][]{cranmer_frontier_2020}, since these approaches rely on using (oft extensive) Monte Carlo simulations from the generative model to perform inference on the model parameters.
+A more apt designation of inference without explicit analytic likelihoods is \emph{simulation-based inference} \citep[SBI,][]{cranmer_frontier_2020}, since these approaches rely on using (often extensive) Monte Carlo simulations from the generative model to perform inference on the model parameters.

-SBI is applicable when the likelihood is tractable as well.
-However, density-based methods (e.g., MCMC) are often preferred over SBI in such use-cases, because using the likelihood directly typically requires less computational resources to achieve comparable accuracy \citep{schmitt_consistency_2024,zeghal_neural_2022,brehmer_mining_2020}.
+A downside of SBI methods is computational complexity.
+When the likelihood is tractable, density-based methods (e.g., MCMC) are often preferred over SBI, because using the likelihood directly typically requires less computational resources to achieve comparable accuracy \citep{schmitt_consistency_2024,zeghal_neural_2022,brehmer_mining_2020}.